beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-9.0.md

 ### Lambda discard parameters

-- The new "Lambda discard parameters" feature in C# 9.0 simplifies lambda expressions by allowing the use of underscores (\_) to signify parameters that are not used within the lambda's body.
+The new "Lambda discard parameters" feature in C# 9.0 simplifies lambda expressions by allowing the use of underscores (\_) to signify parameters that are not used within the lambda's body.
 This means when you have a lambda expression where you don't need to use one or more of the parameters provided to it, you can replace those parameters with an underscore.
 This not only makes your code cleaner and easier to understand but also reduces the need for naming unused parameters.
 It's particularly useful in scenarios where you're working with higher-order functions or LINQ queries that require lambda expressions, but some parameters are irrelevant to the logic you're implementing.

-- **Filtering a List**

-- Suppose you have a list of numbers, and you want to filter out only the even numbers using a lambda expression.
+- **Filtering a List**: Suppose you have a list of numbers, and you want to filter out only the even numbers using a lambda expression.
 You don't need the index provided by the `Select` method, so you can discard it.

 ```csharp
 using System;